Gavin McInnes: Views

 McInnes describes himself as "a fiscal conservative and libertarian" and part of the New Right, a term that he prefers rather than alt-right.
 The New York Times has described McInnes as a far-right provocateur.
 He has referred to himself as a "western chauvinist" and started a men's organization called Proud Boys who swear their allegiance to this cause.

-In November 2018 it was reported on the basis of an internal memo of the Clark County, Washington Sheriff's Office – based on an FBI briefing – that the Bureau classified the Proud Boys "an extremist group with ties to white nationalism".
+In November 2018, it was reported on the basis of an internal memo of the Clark County, Washington Sheriff's Office – based on an FBI briefing – that the Bureau classified the Proud Boys "an extremist group with ties to white nationalism".
 Two weeks later, the Special Agent in Charge of the FBI's Oregon office denied that the FBI had made that designation about the entire group, ascribing it to a misunderstanding on the part of the Sheriff's Office.
 The SAIC, Renn Cannon, said that their intent was simply to characterize the possible threat from certain members of the group, not to classify the entire group.
 The Southern Poverty Law Center classifies them as a "general hate group".
 McInnes has said his group is not a white nationalist group.

 In 2003, McInnes said, "I love being white and I think it's something to be very proud of.
 I don't want our culture diluted.
 We need to close the borders now and let everyone assimilate to a Western, white, English-speaking way of life."

-Violence

 In a speech given at New York University in February 2017, after a clash between the Proud Boys and antifa protestors, McInnes said: "Violence doesn't feel good, justified violence feels great, and fighting solves everything. ...
 I want violence.
 I want punching in the face."
 He says that he has only advocated for acting in self-defense.

+In 2024, the question of how McInnes's views had evolved away from the relatively progressive values of Vice was examined in the Canadian television documentary It's Not Funny Anymore: Vice to Proud Boys.

 Race and ethnicity

 McInnes has been accused of racism and of promoting white supremacist rhetoric.
-He has made slurs against Susan Rice and Jada Pinkett Smith personally, and more widely against Palestinians and Asians.
+He has used racial slurs against Susan Rice and Jada Pinkett Smith, and more widely against Palestinians and Asians.
 In September 2004, he told a reporter for the Chicago Reader at a party that he "wanted to fuck the shit out of [a young Asian lady] until she started talking."
 The reporter, Liz Armstrong, wrote: "He went on to posit that since Asians' eyes don't work so good in terms of facial expressions they have no choice but to emote with their mouths."

 McInnes has said that there is a "mass conformity that black people push on each other".
 He is also listed as a contributor to the 2016 book Black Lies Matter which criticizes the Black Lives Matter movement.
 He said that New Jersey U.S. Senator Cory Booker, who is Black, is "kind of like Sambo."

 Religion

-Christianity

-McInnes, who grew up as an atheist, is a Roman Catholic convert and member of the Knights of Columbus.